h44z/wg-portal/README.md

 ## Configuration
 You can configure WireGuard Portal using a yaml configuration file.
-The filepath of the yaml configuration file defaults to **config.yml** in the working directory of the executable.
+The filepath of the yaml configuration file defaults to **config/config.yml** in the working directory of the executable.
 It is possible to override the configuration filepath using the environment variable **WG_PORTAL_CONFIG**.
 For example: `WG_PORTAL_CONFIG=/home/test/config.yml ./wg-portal-amd64`.

+By default, WireGuard Portal uses a SQLite database.
+The database is stored in **data/sqlite.db** in the working directory of the executable.

 ### Configuration Options
 The following configuration options are available: